 Expose customer data to other systems

 Integrate “out-of-the-box” with other systems through connectors and APIs, allowing access to data for deeper analytics and/or to inform customer engagements.

 Activation and analytic functions live in the application layer, in contrast to the other CDP capabilities that are in the data layer.
-Vendors in these categories have often originated from legacies as applications that have added CDP capabilities to further promote the adoption of their functionality (e.g., analytics, personalization).
+Vendors in these categories have often originated from legacies as applications that have added CDP capabilities over time to further promote the adoption of their functionality (e.g., analytics, personalization, orchestration,...).

 Develop predictive/prescriptive analytics and ongoing optimization.